SRC Program Questions

 Shark Buoyancy Control

-Most fish have what is called a “swim bladder,” a gas-filled organ that helps compensate for their weight and maintain them at neutral or near-neutral buoyancy in the marine environment.
+Most fish have what is called a “swim bladder,” a gas-filled organ that helps compensate for their weight and maintain them at neutral or near-neutral buoyancy in the marine environment (it’s what lets them “hang” in the water).
 Sharks do not.
-Instead, sharks rely on their exceptionally large and oily liver (remember, oil floats on water) to help remain buoyant.
-Because the liver in most sharks is so large, most have shorter, more partitioned, intestines than other similarly sized animals, slowing their digestion and leading to more efficient nutrient absorption.
-Sharks are also helped to remain buoyant by their lighter cartilaginous skeleton and by the hydrodynamic properties of their body shape and fins (like a glider) and their unique dermal denticles discussed above!
+Instead, sharks rely on their large and oily liver to help them reduce how quickly they sink.
+Sharks are also helped to remain buoyant by their lighter cartilaginous skeletons, by the hydrodynamic properties of their body shape and fins (like a glider), and by their dermal denticles!

-Ancestors of our modern sharks appeared on earth more than 450 million years ago, which means that sharks had already been swimming around for more than 200 million years before the first dinosaur walked the earth.
+Ancestors of our modern sharks appeared on earth around 450 million years ago, which means shark ancestors had already been swimming around for more than 200 million years before the first dinosaur walked the earth.
 They have survived at least five major extinction events that many or most other vertebrate species did not.
-Not only that, but they were an incredibly variable set of species even then: the total number of known species of dinosaur is approximately 800 species, while there are 2,000-3,000 known species of fossil shark!
-If that seems like a pretty wide-ranging estimate, it’s because many fossil shark species are identified based on as little as one tooth.
+Fossil sharks are fascinating but hard to study, because many fossil shark species are identified based on as little as one tooth.
 Cartilage does not fossilize as easily as bone and so the fossil record for sharks is often incomplete.

 Hominids, in contrast, date back no further than 4.5 million years – which means that even counting pre-human hominids, we have been on the plant for only one percent of the time in which sharks have swum in the sea.